Asahi India Glass

 Asahi India Glass Limited, known as AIS, is a glass solutions and manufacturing company in India.
 It was established in 1984.
 It manufactures automotive safety glass, float glass, architectural processed glass, and glass products.
 It also provides consumer glass offerings in the form of Glasxperts and Windshield Experts.
 AIS was established as a Joint Venture agreement between Mr. BM Labroo and family, Asahi Glass Co.
-Ltd. (AGC Inc.), Japan, and Maruti Suzuki India Ltd. In the Indian passenger car glass segment, AIS has 77.1% market share as of 2017.
+Ltd. (AGC Inc.), Japan, and Maruti Suzuki.
+In the Indian passenger car glass segment, AIS has 77.1% market share as of 2017.
 AIS also holds 20% market share in India’s architectural glass segment as of 2017.

 History

 1984-2000

 In 1984, AIS was initially incorporated in India under the name Indian Auto Safety Glass Private Limited.
 By 1986, the company transferred its equity stake to Asahi Glass Co., Japan.
 During this period, a joint venture agreement was carried out among the promoters, namely Asahi Glass Co., Japan, Indo-Asahi Glass Company and Maruti Udyog.